 The risk

-The valuation of the Company's investments, given that it represents the majority of the of the Company's net assets, is considered to be a significant area of our audit.
+The valuation of the Company's quoted investments, given that they represent the majority of the Company's net assets, is considered to be a significant area of our audit.

 The Company accounts for these investments at fair value.